 In spite of times of economic uncertainty, professional experts assert that careers in the legal profession will continue to stand strong amidst a dwindling job market.
 Specifically, paralegals are projected to be among some of the most steadily paid individuals in the coming years.
-According to Colorado Community College, “Although the job market is bleak, the high demand for paralegals makes it an attractive choice for a new and diverse career, regardless of age.”
+Colorado Community College says, “Although the job market is bleak, the high demand for paralegals makes it an attractive choice for a new and diverse career, regardless of age.”
 A recession-proof career as a paralegal is a strong, dependable, and financially rewarding option.

 The Rise in Demand for Paralegals

 The career of a paralegal often involves completing many tasks and responsibilities that have traditionally been performed by lawyers.
 The paralegal career has seen a shift in responsibilities, as the cost to hire lawyers to perform these same tasks has skyrocketed.
 According to Colorado Community College, “Today paralegals are fulfilling an important role in an expanding and graying population that increasingly ?requires legal services.”

 It is cheaper to hire a certified paralegal to perform the various duties of legal work instead of paying the soaring costs for a lawyer.
 Subsequently, many law offices and law firms have increased their hiring of paralegals to cut costs while continuing to perform their services optimally.
 As the demand for legal services increases, paralegals are earning higher salaries while assuming more significant responsibilities.
 Paralegals are continually becoming more valuable to legal employers and law firms who are attempting to cut costs.
 In addition, beyond employment with private law firms, government departments, ranging from the municipal to the federal level, consistently hire paralegals as well.